 Jesus also had tangible outward characteristics after being filled with the Spirit.
 Only after receiving the Spirit did He formally begin His ministry which was highlighted by using the power and presence of the Spirit to heal diseases and cast out demons (Matthew 12:22-28).
 He was basically ineffective and unequipped until He had the Spirit.

-John the Baptist was out baptizing folks in water months before Jesus came to him for Himself to be baptized.
-The bible says that John’s ministry was to have people confess their sins, turn away from them and do good, and to be water baptized.
-But, ALSO, he was preaching that there was another person coming that was going to baptize them…but not with water:
+John the Baptist was out baptizing folks in water months before Jesus came to him for Himself to be water baptized.
+The Bible says that John’s ministry was one of compelling people to confess their sins, turn away from them and do good, and to be water baptized.
+But, ALSO, he was preaching that there was another person coming that was going to baptize them…baptize them yes, but not with water:

 “I baptize you with water.
 But one who is more powerful than I will come, the straps of whose sandals I am not worthy to untie.
-He will baptize you with the Holy Spirit and fire.”
-Luke 3:16
+He will baptize you with the Holy Spirit and fire.” – Luke 3:16

 I will quickly mention that John chapters 14-17 are a treasure trove about the coming promise of the Spirit and what it would do in our lives.
-In these verses Jesus promised that after He would die He would send the Spirit to live with us – but He had to die first.
+In these verses Jesus promised that after His death He would send the Spirit to live with us.
 In fact, he said, “for if I do not go away, the Helper will not come to you.
-But if I go, I will send him to you. “
+But if I go, I will send him to you. “ John 16:7

 AFTER JESUS’S RESURRECTION